materialsproject/crystaltoolkit/docs_rst/introduction.rst

 Crystal Toolkit Web Framework
 -----------------------------

-Crystal Toolkit is designed as a modular, object-orientated suite of UI components built upon the `Dash framework by Plotly <https://dash.plot.ly>`_.
+Crystal Toolkit is designed as a modular, object-oriented suite of UI components built upon the `Dash framework by Plotly <https://dash.plot.ly>`_.
 The Crystal Toolkit web app is just one example of using these components.